steve-cm/RaaS/README.md

 5. You will need the original order number in order to perform the resend.
 The Tango Card Order History call allows for a search of past orders and includes the order number for order result.

 6. Orders can only be resent to the original recipient.
-If an administrator needs to verify reward information for a given order, consider using the Get Order Information call instead of the Resend an Order call.
+If an administrator needs to verify reward information for a given order, consider using the Get Order Information call instead of the Resend a Reward Email call.

 7. Resending an email does not guarantee delivery.
 If the recipient does not receive an email due to spam filter settings, corporate firewalls, etc. resending an email will not get them their reward.
 The underlying problem will need to be determined and resolved.